-Platelet Rich Plasma (PRP) a course of 3, you can repeat as you like.
+Platelet-Rich-Plasma (PRP) is a course of 3, which you can repeat as you like.

 What conditions can be treated?

 Arthritis, Tendinopathies, Ligament, Muscle and Nerve related problems.
-We also offer trigger point injections for persistent pain ( usually a course of 2-5 are effective).
+We also offer trigger point injections for persistent pain (usually a course of 2-5 is effective).

 How long the injection effect lasts?

 It is hard to determine without an assessment.
 It may be possible to estimate after assessing the patient.
 Usually, lasts up to 3 months.
 There are many patients who benefited for more than a year to 2 years.